Oklahoma Territorial Museum402 East Oklahoma Avenue

 In 1889, Congress opened for settlement nearly 2 million acres of former Indian land located in Central Oklahoma.
 At noon April 22, 1889, the date of the opening, thousands of hopeful landowners rushed in from the border to stake a claim.
 At the end of that first day, laws were being established in the cities of Guthrie, Stillwater, Norman and Oklahoma City.

 A homesteader's first task was the construction of a suitable home.
 The typical post-run farm dwelling was usually a "soddy," constructed from bricks of prairie sod, or a dugout built into the side of a hill.
 The homesteader next turned his attention to the planting of crops.
-The run had taken place too late in the season for a cash crop to be planted, so the new arrivals grew vegetables which they hoped would see them through the winter.
+The run occured too late in the season for a cash crop to be planted, so the new arrivals grew vegetables which they hoped would see them through the winter.
 The following seasons brought only hard times in the form of drought and depression.
-It was not until 1897, that good crops brought territorial farmers a degree of prosperity.
+It was not until 1897 that good crops brought territorial farmers a degree of prosperity.